libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 {% include breadcrumbs.html %}

 # Setting the Project Up
 If you want to work on the code of libGDX itself, you need to get it set up on your local machine.
-For this, Android Studio is strongly recommended as IDE!
+For this, IntelliJ IDEA/Android Studio is strongly recommended as IDE!

 If you want to submit code back to the project, please also take a moment to review our [guidelines](/dev/contributing/).